One WI Institute v Nichol, federal lawsuit brief. This brief describes effects of many of these laws.

 Residency provision of Act 23: increases the residency requirement from 10 days before an election to 28 consecutive days before an election.
 The Act also provides that an individual who moves within this state later than 28 days before an election must vote at his or her previous ward.
 Legislative Council Memo, page 6.
 See lawsuit brief, pages 38-40.

 Voter registration provisions of Act 23: eliminated corroboration of residency for registration on election day.
 Eliminated registration on the three days preceding an election.
-Eliminated state-wide Special Registration Deputies.
+Eliminated state-wide Special Registration Deputies, but local ones are still OK.
 Finally, eliminated use of college housing lists as proof of residence, by requiring the list to indicate who is a citizen.
 Colleges are not allowed to produce such a list under the Family Educational rights and Privacy Act (FERPA).
 Legislative Council Memo, pages 6-7, and the lawsuit brief, page 17.
+(Court decisions in 2016 and 2020 removed the requirement for citizenship information on housing lists.)

 2011 Act 75 - Eliminated ability for clerks to email or fax a ballot to all absentee voters except statutory overseas and military voters.
 See section 50 of Act 75 or Legislative Council memo, page 2.
 See lawsuit brief, page 18.